Kumaripriyanshi/PORTFOLIO-WEBSITE/client/README.md

 ## Description

 Welcome to my portfolio website.
-This is an template how to showcase your skills, projects, and achievements in an website version rather than PDF.
-Here you will find information about the work I have done and the technologies I have used for making this project .
+This is a template showcasing how to present your skills, projects, and achievements in a web format rather than a traditional PDF.
+Here, you will find information about the work I have done and the technologies I have used to build this project.

 ## Table of Contents